xmos/lib_device_control/lib_device_control/doc/rst/lib_control.rst

       **Send read command c to resource ``r`` and get ``n`` bytes of data ``d`` back**

 There is a transport task in the device (e.g. I2C slave or USB endpoint 0) that dispatches all commands.
 All other tasks that have resources connect to this transport task over xC interfaces.

 Tasks *register* their resources and these get bound to the tasks' interface.
 When commands are received by the transport task they forwarded on the matching interface.

 Commands have a result code to indicate success or failure.
 The result is propagated to host so host can indicate error to the user.

+The control library supports USB, I2C and xSCOPE as physical protocols.
+There are example applications for all three in the examples folder.

 Usage
 .....